Before the season starts you must:

 As soon as possible (By 12/31 you must)

 - Attend level 1 clinic your 1st year, level 2 your 2nd year, level 3 your 3rd year, and renew level 3 online every two years thereafter.
-Coaches may stay at Level 1 if they only coach Mites, Minimites and LTPH programs.
+Coaches may stay at Level 1 if they only coach Mites and Minimites programs.
+LTPH hockey coaches are not required to acquire level 1 certification.
 To find a clinic :

 http://www.usahockey.com/coachingclinics.
 Don't delay, register early!